Generic name: diclofenac topical system (patch) [ dye-KLOE-fen-ak ]

 liver or kidney disease;

-Apply the skin patch directly to the area of pain.
-The skin patch can be worn for up to 12 hours and then removed.
+Apply the topical system directly to the area of pain.
+The patch can be worn for up to 12 hours and then removed.
 Apply a new patch at that time if pain continues.

 Do not apply Flector on an open skin wound, or on areas of eczema, infection, skin rash, or burn injury.

-Wash your hands after applying or removing a Flector skin patch.
+Wash your hands after applying or removing a patch.

 If the patch does not stick well, you may place medical tape around the edges.
 You may also use a mesh netting sleeve to hold a patch in place on your skin.
 Do not cover the patch with a bandage or other covering that does not allow air to pass through.

-After removing a skin patch fold it in half, sticky side in, and throw it away in a place where children or pets cannot get to it.
-Keep both used and unused skin patches out of the reach of children or pets.
+After removing a patch, fold it in half, sticky side in, and throw it away in a place where children or pets cannot get to it.
+Keep both used and unused patches out of the reach of children or pets.

-If you use Flector long-term, you may need frequent medical tests.
+If you use Flector patch long-term, you may need frequent medical tests.

 What happens if I miss a dose?

-Apply a skin patch as soon as you remember, and wear it for 12 hours before applying a new one.
+Apply a Flector patch as soon as you remember, and wear it for 12 hours before applying a new one.
 Do not use extra patches to make up the missed dose.
-Do not wear a Flector skin patch for longer than 12 hours.
+Do not wear a Flector patch for longer than 12 hours.

 What happens if I overdose?